 First read: the split between new and returning customer revenue.
 A brand where 60 percent of monthly revenue is returning customers is a real asset.
 A brand at 90 percent new is a paid-traffic arbitrage that stops the moment the ad account does.
 Second read: discount dependency.
 If the revenue only exists at 30 percent off, you are buying a promotion calendar, not a brand.

 I also pull margin honestly.
 Gross margin after shipping, payment processing, and returns, not the rosy number on the deck.
 A brand can post strong revenue and make nothing once you load the real cost of getting product to a door.
+Returns are the line sellers most often leave out, and the returns P&L calculator shows how much they move the margin.
 This is where I lean on having run the math myself across the LTV mistakes most brands make.

 "Top-line revenue is a vanity number until you know what fraction of it the business has to re-buy every month."